ufodynasty/PulseHax/README.md

 If people ask about any of the functions of PulseHax, refer them here.
 This entire project was designed as a means of sharing information and expanding the scope of Gamma modifications.

 Don't repackage my code and sell it.
-Noone will buy it anyway.
+No one will buy it anyway.
 If you want to otherwise repackage and modify the code ask me and the answer will always be yes.